-Flies For Dinner: Purina To Offer Bug Based Dog, Cat Food
+Flies For Dinner: Purina To Offer Bug Based Dog and Cat Food

 In a move to more eco-friendly protein sources, the world's largest food conglomerate is offering pet owners in Switzerland a new type of kibble for Fluffy and Fido.
 The secret ingredient?
 Black soldier fly larvae.